Criminal justice student learning crime scene investigation from state police

 As a CJ student, you’ll have the opportunity to participate in the criminal justice honor society, the criminal justice club, and our winning SkillsUSA team.

-The criminal justice degree is a two-year degree designed for either immediate employment or to transfer to complete a bachelor’s degree at Ferris State University.
+The criminal justice degree is a two-year degree designed for either immediate employment or to transfer to complete a bachelor’s degree at Ferris State University or Western Michigan University.
 It can also be adjusted for transfer to other four-year institutions for a bachelor's degree in forensics, law, criminal justice, and related areas.
 The CJ degree is offered on the Dowagiac campus, and the corrections, probation, and parole track is offered in an evening program format on the Niles campus.

 • What You’ll Learn/Courses and Curriculum